Ricci solitons on singly warped product manifolds and applications: Abstract

 \section{Abstract}

-The purpose of this article is to study Ricci soliton on warped product manifolds.
-First, varios properties of conformal and concurrent vector fields on warped product manifolds have been obtained.
-Then we study Ricci soliton on warped product manifolds admitting either\ a conformal vector field or a concurrent vector field.
-Finally, we study Ricci soliton on some space-times.
+The purpose of this article is to study implications of a Ricci soliton warped product manifold to its base and fiber manifolds.
+First, it is proved that if a warped product manifold is Ricci soliton then its factors are Ricci soliton.
+Then we study Ricci soliton on warped product manifolds admitting either a conformal vector field or a concurrent vector field.
+Finally, we study Ricci soliton on some warped product space-times.